Tagline – The Exciting True-Life Story of America’s Most Decorated Hero!

 Description – This is an exciting autobiographical account of Audie Murphy’s World War II experiences in the U.S. Army.

 Audy Murphy grew up in a large sharecropper family in Texas.
 The father abandoned the family leaving their mother to provide for her nine children.
 Murphy, being the oldest son, worked to help support the family, and after his mother’s death in 1941, his brothers and sisters were sent to live with his elder sister Corrine, to whom he would later send his military allotment checks.

 With the outbreak of World War II, Murphy is anxious to enlist, but is rejected by the Navy, the Marines, and the Army Paratroopers.
 His rejections are due to his small size and youthful appearance.
 His repeated attempts are finally rewarded by the Army accepting him as an ordinary infantryman.

 After training, Murphy is assigned, as a replacement soldier, to the Third Infantry Division in North Africa where he soon proves himself in battle.
 His courage and valor gain him quick promotions, initially against his will, and he receives a battlefield commission as a second lieutenant.

-Wounded, and openly exposed to enemy fire, Murphy manages to hold off the Germans and saving his company.
-After a period of time in the hospital recovering from his injuries, Murphy returns to duty.
+Wounded, and openly exposed to enemy fire, Murphy manages to hold off the Germans and saves his company.
+After a period of time in the hospital, recovering from his injuries, Murphy returns to duty.